registration-summer-programs-open-2025

 EDUCATIONAL INNOVATION, RESEARCH, AND EVALUATION

-The Center for Education Integrating Science, Mathematics and Computing (CEISMC) is a unit of the Division of Lifetime Learning within the Office of the Provost at Georgia Tech.
-Since 1991, CEISMC has served as the primary connection point between Georgia Tech faculty and students and the preK-12 STEM education community.
+The Center for Education Integrating Science, Mathematics and Computing (CEISMC) is a unit of the College of Lifetime Learning at Georgia Tech.
+Since 1991, CEISMC has served as the primary connection point between Georgia Tech and the pre-collegiate education communities.

 Blank Space (large)